bioexcel/cwl-best-practice-guide/docs/devpractice/tools.md

 ## Creating your own CWL-described tools

 If a CWL description does not exist for your tool of interest, then you will need to create it.
-These can be installed and run within your local environment however, to ensure portability it is recommended to create a container image for the tool, and access that using CWL.
+These can be installed and run within your local environment.
+However, to ensure portability it is recommended to create a container image for the tool, and access that using CWL.

 ### Find existing container images